mcallaway/remark/interview-talk.md

 ???

-Grew up in KC -> Columbia MO -> Madison WI -> STL
+Grew up in KC -> Columbia MO -> Madison WI -> STL<br/>

-Winding path through collect to math and physics.<br/>
+Winding path through college, English to Math and Physics.<br/>
 Need to find "the truth" about the universe (STEM).<br/>
 Grad school was disheartening, but excited about FLOSS tech used.<br/>
-Leaving school for tech startup in netsec.
+Leaving school for tech startup in netsec.<br/>
 2003 Moved to STL to telecommute, started family, felt like a big risk.<br/>
 2010 Felt a transition point, take tech back to academia.<br/>
 2020 Feeling a similar inflection point, that's what I'll talk about today.<br/>

-But a quick summary about "what I'm like"...<br/>
 Nothing halfway:<br/>
 Hobbies re: Movement through nature.<br/>
 Music: complex, metal, jazz.<br/>